flashbots/meta-searcher/README.md

 The meta-searcher layer is assigned priority = 30 to override configurations in other layers (meta-confidential-compute = 20).

-The searcher-ssh-key package creates the .ssh directory and adds the searcher's SSH pubkey to the authorized_keys file to the root user.
+The searcher-ssh-key package creates the .ssh directory and adds the searcher's SSH pubkey to the authorized_keys file to the princess user.
 The shell script is configured to run at the last stage of the init process.

 Note: some local networking commands add a static IP to enable testing via qemu.